 Rogozin's real sin was that he stopped playing at being an opposition politician and started acting like one.
 Rogozin was frustrated by his sojourn in the political wilderness -- which he attributed to his unsettling success in attracting voters, Orange revolution-era praise of Ukrainian President Yushchenko, and gullibility in taking on Moscow Mayor Luzhkov.
 Despite Rogozin's sidelining, his Rodina party had by Russian standards a deep bench of energetic regional representatives.
 Rogozin's blend of nationalism and chauvinism, while alienating a strata of the elite, generated a stable bedrock of support.

 2008-2011: Permanent Representative of the Russian Federation to the North Atlantic Treaty Organisation (NATO) in Brussels, Belgium.
+Putin appointed nationalist politician Dmitry Rogozin as the country's permanent representative to NATO.
+As Russia’s ambassador to NATO for four years, he specialized in publicly lampooning NATO.
+Rogozin was a former member of parliament who made his name championing the rights of ethnic Russians.
+He had previously called for Russia to increase its military presence in the Balkans to counter the threat from NATO.
+Ties between Russia and the military alliance have been strained by the NATO's expansion into former communist-ruled East European countries and by U.S. plans to station a missile defense shield in Europe.
 Despite long-standing opposition to NATO, Russia cooperated with the Western defense alliance on a number of military, political and humanitarian projects.
 But Russia said it felt threatened by NATO's eastward expansion and the prospect of possible Georgian and Ukrainian membership in the alliance.

 Russian concern with the new NATO members helped explain the decision to send Dmitri Rogozin to serve as the Russian PermRep to NATO, where he attempted to warn the US and Western Europeans about the dangers presented by Eastern Europeans that are pressing their anti-Russian agendas upon the organization.
 Rogozin was respected in Moscow, where he was referred to as "the hooligan" for his ability to shake things up.
 Despite the seemingly harsh nature of Rogozin's public statements regarding NATO, these were tame in contrast to the cables he sent back to Moscow.